ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 A critical aspect of processing a Data Access Request is the assessment of the data protection aspects of the proposed sharing.
 This assessment focuses on compliance with the General Data Protection Regulation (GDPR), especially regarding an appropriate legal basis for data processing.
 If a Data Processing Impact Assessment (DPIA) has been conducted in accordance with Art.
 35 GDPR, care should be taken that the risks that may emerge from data sharing have also been considered.
 GHGA has performed a risk assessment and produced a related report of the potentials risks that could emerge within the scope of its processing, and these can be made available upon request.

 The aim of the data protection assessment is to ensure that granting data access to a Data Requester aligns with legal standards and that the rights of individuals are respected.
-Each institution operating a DAC should have a designated Data Protection Officer.
+Each institution operating a DAC should have a designated data protection officer.

 If the request involves complex issues, or is not clearly regulated in terms of data protection, the DAC’s institution, in consultation with the DPO, may create a board to deal with such edge cases and to carry out a documented balancing of legal and other interests together with the DAC.